 When your RV can count as a home

-For the IRS, a home is anything with sleeping, cooking, and toilet facilities.
-That can include a house, boat, or RV.
+For IRS purposes, a home is defined as any property that includes sleeping, cooking, and toilet facilities.
+That definition can include a traditional house, a boat, or an RV.

-If your RV meets those three tests and the loan is secured by the RV itself, the interest on that loan may qualify as home-mortgage interest on a primary or second home.irs.gov+1
+If your RV meets those requirements and the loan is secured by the RV itself, the interest on that loan may qualify as home mortgage interest on a primary or secondary residence.
+However, there are limits on the total amount of mortgage debt that can qualify, and you must itemize deductions rather than take the standard deduction.

 Business use, Section 179, and accelerated depreciation